This article has links to products and services we love, which we may make commission from.

 Teleport to Dublin for lunch when you visit The Irish Pub (164 St James Place).

-Devour authentic Irish pub food like Fish & Chips, Irish Salmon, and St. James Potatoes, as well as a premier selection of beers and cocktails.
+Devour authentic Irish pub food like fish and chips, Irish salmon, and St. James potatoes, as well as a premier selection of beers and cocktails.

 Central Pier Arcade and Speedway

 Go for a wild adventure at the Central Pier Arcade and Speedway (1400 Boardwalk).

 Located on the boardwalk, this arcade is a hot spot for children and adults alike as they walk in from the beach or stroll the boards.

 There is a diverse assortment of games, featuring vintage games for adults and high-tech games for kids and teens.

 Central Pier also has Atlantic City’s premier go-karting experience, with a full-size speedway behind the arcade that brings in thrill-seekers of all ages.

 So make sure to add this exciting spot to your list of things to do on the boardwalk in Atlantic City!